-The British Canoeing Awarding Body Raft Guide qualification is appropriate for guiding a full raft of clients in the natural white water environment.
-The group of students organised for assessment should reflect this demand whilst remaining within the Assessor's own risk management requirements.
+The British Canoeing Awarding Body Stadium Raft Guide qualification is appropriate for guiding a full raft of clients on an artificial, man-made white water environment.
+The group of students organised for assessment should reflect this demand, whilst remaining within the assessor's own risk management requirements.

-The Raft Guide Assessment will run over 1 session (minimum of 2 hours).
+The Stadium Raft Guide Assessment will run over 1 session (minimum of 2 hours).
 This does not include the rescue and skills element of the assessment and additional time must be arranged for this part of the assessment.